RohanRajendraDalvi/cinebot/README.md

 - SentenceTransformer models can be large.
 Use a smaller model in `flask_server.py` or run on a machine with more memory.

-4) ChromaDB returns no results

-- Confirm `chromadb_client/` contains the expected DB files and the collection name `best_movies_database` exists.

-5) Local Ollama/Gemma connection refused

-- Confirm Ollama is running and listening on `http://localhost:11434` or update the URL in `backend/flask_server.py`.

-6) CORS issues
+4) CORS issues

 - The backend uses `flask_cors.CORS(app)` which is permissive by default.
 If you have custom network policies, configure CORS accordingly in the server.

-7) Backend port mismatch
+5) Backend port mismatch

-- If Flask runs on a different port, update the frontend service files in `src/services/` (e.g. `faiss_advanced_query1.jsx`, `choma_query_service.jsx`).
+- If Flask runs on a different port, update the frontend service files in `src/services/` (e.g. `supabase_vector_search.jsx`).

+6) Python dependency installation issues

+- Use the automated script: `python install_dependencies.py`
+- If the script fails, check Python version (3.8+ required) and try manual installation

+7) Supabase connection issues

+- Verify your `SUPABASE_DB_URL` in the `.env` file includes the correct password
+- Ensure pgvector extension is enabled in your Supabase dashboard
+- Check that your Supabase project allows connections from your IP address

+8) Jupyter notebook kernel issues

+- Install Jupyter in your virtual environment: `pip install jupyter notebook ipykernel`
+- Register the kernel: `python -m ipykernel install --user --name=cinebot`

 ## Developer notes & next steps

-- Add a small `scripts/check-data.py` utility to verify required files before starting the server.
+- **Supabase Integration**: Use the `supabase_training.ipynb` notebook to set up vector embeddings in PostgreSQL
-- Add unit tests for `metadata_filter` and search ranking logic.
+- Add unit tests around the vector search and response shaping.
-- Improve the UI to better surface `row_checker` construction and validation.
+- Improve the UI to better surface the extracted query parameters and filters.
 - Consider adding authentication and rate-limiting before exposing Groq API keys.

 ## Contributing